kushinauwu/100-days-of-code/log.md

 **Today's Progress**: Finished html stuff.
 Started working on CSS functionalities.
 Learning how to overwrite styles.
+*Edit:* Finishd the CSS course on freecodecamp.

 **Thoughts**: This is fun.
 Also, BTS and programming is a good combination.
 For some reason it was easier to concentrate with Fire in the background ahhhhaha.
 I'll update again when i get back to programming.
+*Edit:* I feel like I can do a lot of cool shit with this.
+I'll start with Bootstrap tommorrow.
+Productive affff

 **Link(s) to work**: https://www.freecodecamp.org/challenges/override-styles-in-subsequent-css